cake-contrib/Cake.Transifex/README.md

 The following are needed to build Cake.Transifex on Windows

-- .NET Core 2.0
+- .NET Core 2.0+
 - .NET 4.6
-- Visual Studio 2017
+- Visual Studio 2017 (or Visual Studio Build Tools 2017)

 Open up a powershell window and call `.\build.ps1`, this should build the projects, run the unit tests and create nuget packages in the `.\BuildArtifacts\Packages\NuGet` directory.

 ### 2. Building on Linux or OSX

-- .NET Core 1.0.5 and 2.0
+- .NET Core 2.0+
-- Mono (uncertain of which version, and it may fail on some systems)
+- Mono

-Open up the terminal and call `sh build.sh`, this should build the projects, run the unit tests and create nuget packages in the `./artifacts/v{version}/nuget` directory.
+Open up the terminal and call `sh build.sh`, this should build the projects, run the unit tests and create nuget packages in the `./BuildArtifacts/Packages/NuGet/` directory.

 ## Contributors